 First Universal Nuclear-Powered Vessel Arktika Heads from St. Petersburg to Murmansk Port

-On Tuesday, the lead universal Project 22220 icebreaker Arktika left the Baltic Shipyard in St. Petersburg for Murmansk; the vessel is to undergo ice trials on the way, as was stated by Alexey Kadilov, CEO of the Baltic Shipyard, at the vessel's dispatch ceremony.
+The lead universal Project 22220 icebreaker Arktika left the Baltic Shipyard in St. Petersburg for Murmansk, on 22 September; the vessel is to undergo ice trials on the way, as was stated by Alexey Kadilov, CEO of the Baltic Shipyard, at the vessel's dispatch ceremony.

 'I hope that in October we will finish construction by signing the acceptance certificate in Murmansk', Kadilov said.